I’m sharing my top cooking tips for creating flavorful, restaurant-quality home cooked meals.

 3. Master techniques not recipes.
 Don’t get me wrong, recipes are great, but once you understand the fundamentals of cooking and how to use different techniques as recipes will be much easier and you can use them more like a guide.
 Understanding techniques will also allow you to play around with what you have on hand and substitute ingredients resulting in less food waste.

 4. Don’t be afraid of salt (or all seasonings and spices for that matter).
 Seasoning the components as you go in layers results in much more complex flavors and thoroughly seasoned food.
 If you taste and season your food as you cook, you actually end up using less overall.
+Use citrus like lemon juice to finish a dish and add brightness.
+See my guide to a fully stocked kitchen for a list of all my favorite spices.

 5. Use kosher salt!
 Skip table salt in favor for sea salt or kosher salt.
 When cooking, unless otherwise noted, I use coarse kosher salt as it tastes way better than iodized table salt.
 Because iodized salt granules, are much smaller and dissolve instantly, as opposed to kosher salt granules, you end up using more.
-I keep kosher salt for cooking in a small bowl next to my stove for easy access.
+I keep kosher salt for cooking in a small bowl next to my stove within arms’ reach for easy access.

 6. Sharpen your knives frequently.
 It’s actually more dangerous to cook with dull knives.
 Sharp knives also allow you to chop, slice or dice your ingredients more efficiently and without using as much energy.
 Using a sharp knife when cutting onions creates less cell breakage, thus less tear-inducing gas (and no need to buy extra kitchen gadgets).

 7. Beware of oil splatter.
 If frying food, use heavy-bottomed pans that distribute heat evenly with high sides like a cast iron pan or a Dutch oven.
 Make sure you pat foods dry before frying so water doesn’t react with the oil and cause splatter.
 Never cook naked!
+Let oil come back to room temperature before discarding it.
+I keep old plastic bottles to easily funnel in old oil to discard it.

 8. Don’t overcrowd a pan.
 When you are cooking in a pan most of the time you are looking to sear or sauté; overcrowding a pan will cause whatever you are cooking to steam and you won’t get a nice golden crust, as it will instead get soggy.

-9. Dry your proteins before searing.
+9. Dry proteins before searing.
 Use paper towels to pat dry any meat or seafood before searing it in a pan.
 This will help you to achieve the umami-flavored, golden brown crust on the outside.
 Don’t move your proteins in the pan before they have had a chance to develop that crust (known as the Maillard or browning reaction) otherwise it won’t develop.
 When your food is done cooking it should easily release from the pan and won’t stick.

 11. Save your pasta water to use in the sauce.
 Before draining my pasta I always set aside about a cup of the starchy pasta cooking water.
 Adding some of it to the dish later makes for a silky sauce, and binds the sauce to the pasta.
 It’s especially important in pasta dishes like cacio e pepe or bucatini all’amatriciana